 Best for hiking

 Full of lush green landscapes, creeping fog and fresh air, the Cordillera Central mountain range offers some prize hiking.
-It also gets peppered by afternoon rains, so pack a rain jacket.
+It also gets hit by afternoon rains, so pack a rain jacket.

-To explore the most panoramic walk, start in Cayey, right off the Luis A Ferré Expressway.
+To explore the most panoramic walk, start in Cayey, right off the PR-52 (Autopista Luis A Ferré).
 When you reach Guavate, stop to eat at one of the many restaurants serving one of Puerto Rico's most iconic dishes: lechón (whole-hog roast).

-Continue up the mountain on Road #1 to take in the rolling hills and rocky mountain peaks.
+Continue up the mountain on PR-1 to take in the rolling hills and rocky mountain peaks.
 There are also plenty of chinchorros (food stalls) along the way to Aibonito, where you can stop for mojitos, tacos and artisanal drinks.

 Best for partying

-A relaxing seaside town during the week, El Poblado (which means town square) in the Boquerón sector of Cabo Rojo turns into a massive street party at the weekend.
-Expect live music, karaoke and delicious street food.
+During the week, El Poblado (which means "Town Square") in the Boquerón sector of Cabo Rojo is a subdued area in a relaxing seaside town; on the weekend, it transforms into a massive street party with live music, karaoke and delicious street food.

-Fill yourself up at Pelican’s Boquerón restaurant, where you can find a variety of local dishes like fried fish and mofongo (fried plantain mash with garlic and olive oil).
+Fill yourself up at Pelican’s Boquerón restaurant, where you can find a variety of local dishes like fried fish and mofongo (mashed fried plantains with garlic and olive oil).
 Then barhop your way through the square and dance the night away.
 Keep up your energy with a giant bacalaíto (codfish fritter) from the cart on the square.
 You won’t be sorry.

-Mosquito Bay on the island of Vieques is one of the brightest bioluminescent bays in the world, sparkling with blue hues due to millions of microorganisms that glow when disturbed.
-Kayaking through these glowing waters on a moonless night transforms the bay into a starry sea.
-Local tour operators like Taino Aqua Adventures provide magical guided night tours that explain the science behind the glow and emphasize the importance of conservation.
+Bahía Mosquito on the island of Vieques is one of the brightest bioluminescent bays in the world, sparkling with flashing blue hues due to millions of microorganisms that glow when disturbed by movement.
+Kayaking through glowing waters after dark transforms the bay into a starry sea.
+Book a night tour with a local operator like Aqua Sunset Tours to learn about the science behind the glow and the work done by the community to protect the site.

 Explore related stories